w3c/wai-tutorials/source/carousels/structure.html.erb.md

 ## Carousel Skeleton

 Depending on the content of the individual slides, a there are some possibilities of how the basic skeleton may look like.
-For a simple list of images or teasers, a list (`<ul>`) may be perfectly sufficient, if complete articles are the content of the carousel, the use of `<article>` elements for every slide may be more appropriate.
+For a simple list of images or teasers, a list (`<ul>`) may be perfectly sufficient, if complete articles are the content of the carousel, the use of `<article>` elements for every slide might be more appropriate.

 {::nomarkdown}
 <%= code_start('', 'Simple content') %>